Hi, I’m Anjali, and I’m a fitness addict.

 The one place I never expected this journey to take me?

-Whenever I’d tried yoga in the past, it always tasted a little stale to me.
+The thing is, whenever I’d tried yoga in the past, it always tasted a little stale to me.

 When I started practicing again, I felt something different.